ComposableFi/composable/docs/docs/technology/restaking.md

 ![architecture](../technology/restaking/genz-restaking.png)

-## Key features:

-- **Cross-Chain Backed Assets Restaking**: While Eigenlayer exists as a Restaking layer on Ethereum for ETH and ETH LSTs, Generalised Restaking supports native assets from multiple ecosystems, including Solana, Cosmos, Polkadot, Ethereum, and more.
-UX is abstracted away from users via CVM.
-- **Flexible parameters for AVSes**: AVSes can be integrated into the system as needed, with the ability to onboard and offboard at will.
-AVS builders possess the flexibility to define slashing conditions and customize decentralization parameters according to specific requirements.
-- **Emissions and Revenue Sharing**: Users will be earning a fixed yield and additional share of the revenue generated from AVSes on Picasso by restaking their assets.
-Additionally, PICA stakers will be earning a portion of the yield as well.
-- **Permissionless onboarding**: PICA governance on Picasso Cosmos cast votes to decide whether to onboard an AVS, and they have visibility into the amount they intend to reward for security purposes.

 ## Generalized Restaking Flow

 The following process outlines the journey of users' LST deposits on a PoS chain, including delegation to AVSes, emission earnings, and un-staking procedures.